qeeqbox/cybersecurity/README.md

 ## Steps
 #### Identify
-Determinate what assets need to be protected
+Assess risk and determine what assets to protect
 - Asset Management
 - Business Environment
 - Governance